 (1st blog in a 3-part series)

 What is rebound and how do I know if it’s rebound or frequent/chronic migraine?
 The more commonly used term in the medical community is medication-overuse headache (MOH).
 We are calling it “rebound” here as MOH is too emotionally loaded.
 People with migraine do not need to use a term that implies that they may be responsible for their pain.
 Rebound happens when prescribed and/or over-the-counter (OTC) meds are being used to relieve pain and then begin to cause pain or “stop working.”
 Personally, I hadn’t heard of this and skipped over info I saw about it when reading online about my worsening migraine.
 I couldn’t possibly have rebound from migraine meds prescribed by my doctor.
 Perhaps I just needed more.
 My prescribed triptan (sumatriptan) had worked beautifully for many years.
-Something changed and I needed more, but the triptan always worked… until it didn’t.
+Something changed and I needed more.
+The triptan always worked… until it didn’t.
 But, it couldn’t be the medication.
 Perhaps I just needed a bigger dose?
 Perhaps I could take it with ibuprofen or other NSAID (nonsteroidal anti-inflammatory drug).
 Perhaps I could take more and more ibuprofen or Excedrin Migraine.
-Perhaps I could get a prescription of ibuprofen with the coating on it that would spare my stomach as I was needing so much each and every day.
+Perhaps I could get a prescription for ibuprofen with the coating on it that would spare my stomach as I was needing so much medication each and every day.
 When I met with my headache specialist at Jefferson Headache Center, he told me I had rebound but I did not believe him.
 I agreed to stop the sumatriptan as it’s a potent drug and it wasn’t working, but I would not stop the ibuprofen as I needed it for my neck pain.
 Also, I assumed it was easing the pain in my head.
 He gave me a new prescription for a migraine preventive and 2 medications for acute migraine symptoms that are not associated with rebound.
 I was given firm instructions to not treat migraine more than twice per week.
 He would not give me a prescription for a steroid to stop the 24/7 migraine as I would not agree to stop the ibuprofen or other NSAIDs that I took occasionally.
 He told me that the likelihood that anything would help me while I was still taking the NSAIDs was slim.
 He also told me that I would regret my heavy use of NSAIDS as it would destroy my stomach.
 He said this very matter-of-factly as if he repeats it several times per day.
 I don’t remember if I was in denial or just too scared to think about what might happen if I didn’t take the meds I had relied on for so long.
 Sure enough, the new meds didn’t work and I didn’t have the strength to stop the NSAIDs.
 Eventually, the 24/7 pain made me miserable enough to trust his advice and stop the rebound meds.
 That was an important stop on my road to relief.

 Rebound is real but so is the debilitating nature of frequent and chronic migraine.
 How do you know if you are in rebound or having daily or constant or frequent migraine independent of meds?
 Answering these 3 questions will help you assess yourself: